Last Updated on April 1, 2022 by Ellen Christian

 Preheat the oven to 375°.
 Line a baking sheet with parchment paper.
 In a bowl, whisk the flour with the baking powder and salt.
-Stir in the oil, agave nectar and vanilla.
-Stir in the hot water, then the raspberries.
+Stir in the oil, agave nectar, and vanilla.
+Stir in hot water, then the raspberries.

 If you love scones, check out these Scone Mixes from The Prepared Pantry.

 - 1 cup all-purpose flour

 - 1 cup fresh raspberries